Quine-McCluskey algorithm implementation in Python

 I have also run line_profiler in order to pinpoint the lines of code that might need optimization if necessary.

-You can find the Python module here: qm.py and the line_profiler output here: qm_line_profiler_output.txt.
+You can find the Python module and the line_profiler output on GitHub: prekageo/optistate.
+The source code is distributed under the MIT license.

 Update 2011/05/19: I have improved the complexity calculation method.
 Before this change the complexity of a NOT gate was the same as the complexity of a 2-input OR gate, so instead of the minimal function NOT B, the function A OR C was produced.
 I have also written a function that provides an interface in case you would like to use this implementation instead of Robert Dick’s.
 The interface translates the output to match that of Robert Dick’s implementation.